dfelinto/blender-manual/interface/modes.rst

 - They can modify the panels and/or controls available in some :guilabel:`Buttons` windows' contexts.
 - They can modify the behavior of whole windows, like e.g. the :guilabel:`UV/Image Editor` window (and obviously, :guilabel:`3D View` s!).
-- They can modify the available header tools (menus and/or menu entries, as well as other controls…).
-For example, in the :guilabel:`3D View` window, the :guilabel:`Object` menu in :guilabel:`Object` mode changes to a :guilabel:`Mesh` menu in :guilabel:`Edit` mode (with an active mesh object!), and a :guilabel:`Paint` menu in :guilabel:`Vertex Paint` mode…
+- They can modify the available header tools (menus and/or menu entries, as well as other controls...).
+For example, in the :guilabel:`3D View` window, the :guilabel:`Object` menu in :guilabel:`Object` mode changes to a :guilabel:`Mesh` menu in :guilabel:`Edit` mode (with an active mesh object!), and a :guilabel:`Paint` menu in :guilabel:`Vertex Paint` mode...

 +--------------------------------------------+------------------------------+-------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+